 What is virtual accounting?

 When accountants work on-site, they’re part of the team, and communication is pretty straightforward.
 Working virtually, as a virtual advisor or CFO, requires communication to be more digital, making greater use of tools and apps such as instant messaging, Facebook Messenger, WhatsApp, and the like.
-Good communication is crucial, and having the right software, as well as the right accounting solutions to allow accountants to work effectively remotely, really underpins the success of a virtual accountancy service.
+Good communication is crucial, as well as the right cloud accounting software to allow accountants to work effectively remotely, really underpins the success of a virtual accountancy service.

 How does a virtual accountant add value?

 When an accountant is physically present, clients can see them doing work, which creates value that the client can understand.
 In a virtual setting when the accountant is not there, the value provided can be less evident to the client.
 Instead of time served, the focus moves to achieving the end result without putting in all that time—especially time spent face-to-face.
-This is how virtual accountants are making sure that their clients are receiving value.
+This is how virtual accountants are making sure that their clients are receiving value and why the communication and cloud accounting software is critical to success.

 Many businesses will typically have an accountant on the team to do the day-to-day tasks, the month-end, preparing the year-end, tax filing, and so forth.
 Having a virtual accountant creates an opportunity that wasn’t there before.
 The in-house person provides a vital service for the business, but they may not see something happening that could trigger an audit or impact cash flow in a year because they are too close to it.